 This year marks the centennial birthdays of Ella Fitzgerald, Mongo Santamaría, Thelonious Monk and Dizzy Gillespie.
 The jazz visionaries will be celebrated on Friday, September 30 at 8:00 p.m. at the Merriam Theater.
 Anne Ewers, President & CEO of the Kimmel Center for the Performing Art, said in a statement: Philadelphia is a revered jazz city and … Continue reading Jazz 100 Celebrates Four Icons

-The Philadelphia Tribune described the Palais Royal as “the finest colored ballroom in America.”
+Opened in 1919. the Philadelphia Tribune described the Palais Royal as “the finest colored ball room in America.”
 On May 4, 1937, the Chick Webb Orchestra, featuring Ella Fitzgerald, played a dance here.
-In the 1940s, the Palais Royal was the home of the Elate Ballroom, the Elate Club and the Sydney King School of Dance.
+In the 1940s, the Palais Royal was the home of the Elate Ballroom, the Elate Club and the Sydney King School of … Continue reading Palais Royal

 The Rendezvous Room was located on the first floor of the Hotel Senator.
 It was operated by Irvin Wolf from 1947 to 1955.
 In a piece for the Tri-state Jazz Society, Rabbi Lou Kaplan wrote: Located at 915 Walnut Street in the Hotel Senator, the Rendezvous was owned by jazz enthusiast Lee Guber.
 It opened … Continue reading Rendezvous Room